Made to the French Commission

 The organ exhibited by M. DUCROQUET caught the attention of the countless visitors to Crystal Palace through the power and variety of its registers.
 A number of improvements in design which can be observed in its construction have also earned their author the plaudits of all competent judges.

-The juries nevertheless awarded a great medal to three English organ builders, namely Messrs WILLY, HILL and DAVISON.
+The juries nevertheless awarded a great medal to three English organ builders, namely Messrs WILLIS, HILL and DAVISON.
 The intricate art of building organs is indeed highly developed in England.

 Although Messrs BROADWOOD and COLLARD were deprived by, respectively, the group jury and the council of presidents of the great medal awarded to them by the special jury, the excellence of their pianos must nevertheless be recognised.
 After those of M. Érard, they are obviously the best that were heard at the Universal Exhibition.